-To further build up your little one’s microbial community while you breastfeed, it’s crucial to optimize your own microbiome by supplementing with a high quality, time-released probiotic formula like PRO-Moms, designed especially for pregnant and nursing women.
-And don’t forget to sprinkle organic prebiotic powder into your favorite soft foods and smoothies to ensure that your new microbial friends receive the nourishment they need to thrive in your gut.
+To further support your little one’s microbial community while you breastfeed, it’s crucial to maintain your own microbiome by supplementing with a high quality, time-released probiotic formula like PRO-Moms, designed especially for pregnant and nursing women.
+And don’t forget to sprinkle organic prebiotic powder into your favorite soft foods and smoothies to ensure that your new microbial friends receive the nourishment they crave to thrive in your gut.

 There are as many “right” ways to be a good mother as there are mothers themselves—and with the countless advantages it presents for kids and moms alike, lovingly breastfeeding your toddler is absolutely one of them.